-The story concerns itself with a group of Anglican nuns who journey to India in order to set up a hospital and school, with the ultimate intention to convert the native population to Catholicism.
+The story concerns itself with a group of Anglican nuns who journey to India in order to set up a hospital and school, with the ultimate intention to convert the native population.
 They have to deal with the dominant Hindu culture and the ethereal presence of a mystical old wise man on their property, whom they want to move, but none of the locals dare move him.
-This, to me, signifies the connection of the locals to their land and their resistance to give up the old ways to Catholicism.
+This, to me, signifies the connection of the locals to their land and their resistance to give up the old ways.
 Interestingly, the scene where Sister Superior Clodagh (Deborah Kerr) tries to get him to move, she is the one portrayed as the ignorant character–and not the other way around.
-Under the Hays Code (which codified Catholic morality into moviemaking), this was daring decision on the part of Powell and Pressburger.
+Under the Hays Code (which codified religious morality into moviemaking), this was daring decision on the part of Powell and Pressburger.

 Soon, a British agent by the name of Mr. Dean becomes a regular visitor to the convent, much to the chagrin of the nuns, who consider him obscene and offensive, especially when he shows up drunk to Christmas mass.
 He does, however, charm one nun by the name of Sister Ruth, and the Sister Superior Clodagh becomes worried about his appeal to her and Sister Ruth’s increasingly strange behavior.
 There is one scene in which Sister Clodagh calls Sister Ruth into her room, and begins to question her about her state.
 The scene occurs about an hour into the film, and is the beginning of the very disturbing turns this movie takes.